wxcctechsummit/wxcclabguides/labs/FacebookIntegration.md

 4. Agent account to login to agent desktop.

-## 1. Organization admin – set up facebook account
+## 1. Organization admin: set up facebook account

 * Customer/Partner should have an facebook account that can be used for creating new page.